ianwolf99/maavi/README.md

 - HEXA DECIMENAL ENCODE
 - SINGLE TO DOUBLE ENCODE
 - OBFUSCATION ENCODE
+- More....

 # Parameters, Web, Dom, Directory
-- Maavi can work anything
+- Maavi can work on anything

 # Cross Site Scripting Assessment
 - Notifies if any ordinary xss, xss obfuscated, advanced payloads, or waf bypass payloads, reflections are found